Syrian Kurds, on offensive, seize military base from Islamic State

 A spokesman for the Pentagon said last week that Islamic State forces had appeared to "crack" at the Turkish border town of Tel Abyad, which fell to the YPG in less than two days, cutting Islamic State's supply route from Turkey.

-Thousands of people had fled from Ain Issa towards Raqqa city in the last two days, the Syrian Observatory for Human Rights said.
+Thousands of people had fled from Ain Issa toward Raqqa city in the last two days, the Syrian Observatory for Human Rights said.

 Some refugees from the Tel Abyad area had accused the YPG of driving Arabs and Turkmen from territory seized from Islamic State.
 More than 23,000 people had fled northern Syria into Turkey.